The new economy, the short version

 In the new economy, we redefine what it means for our society to grow.
 Money becomes a means to other ends: well-being, sustainability, and equity.
 Our measure of success is when people are thriving, when they are set up to thrive over the long-term, and where everyone has an equal opportunity to thrive.

 Question #2: Should all organizations create value for society?

 In the old economy, organizations are tasked with one objective: create value for the owners.
-In some countries, this is written into the law.
+In some countries, this is even written into the law.
 Businesses are designed from the start to return money to investors.
 They extract value from society so they can redistribute it to the already wealthy.
 If this is to the detriment of the people who work in the company, the planet that sustains it, or society at large, so be it.

 In the new economy, organizations – all organizations – are expected and designed to create value for society.
 Every organization has a purpose.
-It doesn’t do “less harm,” it actively fosters well-being, whether through producing healthy food in a sustainable way, creating joy through entertainment, improving customers’ lives through a new innovative product, or whatever.
+It doesn’t try to do “less harm,” it actively fosters well-being, whether through producing healthy food in a sustainable way, creating joy through entertainment, improving customers’ lives through a new innovative product, or whatever.
 What matters is the organization’s core purpose is to benefit society.
 It makes money in service to that goal.

 Question #3: Does democracy belong in the workplace?

-In the new economy, democracy is a core value in our government AND in our economy.
+In the new economy, democracy is a core value in our government and in our economy.
 We expect organizations to abide by democratic processes.
 While not every decision comes to a vote, employees have an opportunity to have their voice truly heard.
-Perhaps even more importantly, organizations are owned cooperatively.
+Perhaps even more importantly, more organizations are owned cooperatively.
 So when the business succeeds, so do all of the people who have contributed to that success.